 - University of Massachusetts Lowell

 - Pace University

 Meanwhile, based on the QS Rankings 2020 list of the best universities in the U.S., these are the ones providing fully online graduate degrees:

 - New York University

 A Look at the Surge of Online Education Popularity in the USA

-The surge in the popularity of online education can be attributed to a number of factors.
+The surge in the popularity of online education, including the cheapest online doctoral programs, can be attributed to a number of factors.
 Both learners and course facilitators have their own reasons for choosing online programs and offering them.

 - In a 2019 survey of 1,500 online student respondents, it was found that the top reasons why students choose online programs include the affordability of the course, the reputation of the school/program, and how a program offers the quickest path to acquiring a degree (Duffin, 2020).

 - As for the providers and faculty members, the top reasons they consider when offering a new online program include employment demand for specific skills and demand from students (Duffin, 2020).

 - Furthermore, school administrators from public and private institutions report that online education programs mostly target adult students who hope to return to school after an absence, as well as transfer students (Duffin, 2020).